edenkp/edenkp.github.io/essays/ai.md

 ## Conclusion on AI - Summarize your reflections and insights regarding the use of AI in the Software Engineering course.
 Conclude with any recommendations or suggestions for optimizing the integration of AI in future courses.

+Using AI in the Software Engineering course has had its ups and downs and has provided me enhancements and challenges.
+For me, using AI was really helpful, but I think if the course was up to date with the materials, readings, and screencasts, then I wouldn't have to use ChatGPT or other AI tools as much as I did.
+It's okay to have AI help with learning, but I think to some extent, the information being taught should be coming from a person, such as the professors or anyone teaching the software engineering course.
+Depending on what you ask AI, it may take just a minute, or maybe 15 or more minutes to find a solution.

+AI was a very helpful tool for me in this course.
+It helped me to fix lines of code that wasn't working and properly implementing lines of code in WODs and projects.
+While this was great, I was using it with a risk of time.
+While some AI responses were helpful and gave me the necessary results I wanted, whenever that wasn't the case, then it would cost time.
+This wasn't good especially when it came to WODs since they are timed.
+When students considering using AI for this course, they should make sure they are aware of this so they can be finished with the work faster.

+On the subject of using AI for education, it's not necessarily a problem unless the students use the AI to do all the work for them.
+It's okay to use AI to help give you a start and give you some sort of idea on how to approach a problem, but students shouldn't solely depend on AI to do the work for them because they aren't learning anything if they do that.